d0sboots/PerfectTower/README.md

 The script gracefully handles running out of resources and offshore market rollovers.
 (In both cases, it continues on as best it can.)
 It also handles not having an offshore market at all (it will just use regular stones).

+This script uses worker-name storage to hold the budget even when AI is turned off.
+This will overwrite one of your worker's names (generally, the first one).
+If you want to use a different worker, name one of them `[museum]` and delete/rename the old name.
+You can also manually change the budget by editing the value stored here, which can be faster than hitting "W" or "S" a lot of times.

 ### Transmuting